rackerlabs/otter/doc/data_flow.rst

 * The controller acquires a lock

-* The controller looks up config information, modifies the desired change by making sure the final number of servers conforms to the constraints specified by the config.
-If the change is not zero, it tells the supervisor that this change should be made (possibly also passing the supervisor the launch config, if the change is positive).
+* The controller looks up config, policy, state, and launch information.
+It figures out the desired change based the change specified by the policy and the current number of active and pending servers.
+It then constraints this by the min/max upon the min/max.

+  If the change is not zero, it tells the supervisor that this change should be made, passes the supervisor the launch config, and the supervisor will enact the changes, returning a set of job IDs for pending servers.

-  It then stores the job IDs from the supervisor as pending servers.
+  The controller then stores the job IDs from the supervisor as pending servers.

 * The controller releases the lock